firas1awadallah/firas1awadallah.github.io/List Comprehensions.md

 # list comprehensions
 * In Python, list comprehensions are a more compact way of creating lists.
+## Reading Questions
+1. What is the basic syntax of Python list comprehension, and how does it differ from using a for loop to create a list?
+Provide an example of a list comprehension that squares the elements in a given list of integers.
 * Syntax
 my_new_list = [ expression for item in list ]